Ahsome/NIMA-Notes/Med Notes/Diseases/MSK/Arthritis/Osteoarhritis.md

 ![[Pasted image 20230512013824.png]]

 ## Nodal Osteoarthritis
 Nodal osteoarthritis is[[Med Notes/Diseases/MSK/Arthritis/Osteoarhritis|Osteoarhritis]] that affects the joints in the fingers and toes.
-Signs include oney overgrowth and osteophytes at specific sections of the hand.
+Signs include boney overgrowth and osteophytes at specific sections of the hand.
+It is **most common** at the i*ndex* and *middle* fingers:
-1. Heberden's nodes:
+1. Heberden's nodes: Located in DIP

-Heberden's nodes affect the joints at the end of the fingers, while Bouchard's nodes affect the joints in the middle of the fingers.

-Nodal osteoarthritis is more common in women than in men, and its incidence increases with age.
-It can be diagnosed through physical examination and imaging tests, and treatment options include pain management, exercise, and in severe cases, surgery.
+2. Bouchard's nodes: Located in PIP

+Over time, inflammatory signs subside and joints become less painful, but swellings remains

 > [!Important]
 - Three major features include [[#^f0e007|Breakdown of hyaline cartilage]], [[#^ac6961|Hypertrophy of bone]] and [[#^1b4f19|Minimal inflammation of synovial fluid]]
 - Most commonly affects weight-bearing joints
 - It is a **clinical diagnosis**. [[#Investigations]] are supportive evidence.
+- First line management is **weight loss and exercise**.
+Only use [[NSAID|NSAIDS]] if not responding.
+See [[#Management]]

 ---
 # History